tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The MeasurementAssertion is a report level concept that describes the results of the execution of of a test that performs a MeasurementMethod according following some Specification  to assess some data quality Measurement.
+'The MeasurementAssertion is a report level concept that describes the results of the execution of of a test that performs a MeasurementMethod following some Specification to assess some data quality Measurement.

 In bdqffdq, the MeasurementAssertion is expected to carry a ResponseResult of COMPLETE or NOT_COMPLETE or a numeric measured value value (e.g. a measure of dwc:eventDate duration in seconds).